 Annette Webersinke, the latest member of the NaturesLens guiding team, led this year’s Dalmatian Pelican photography tours

 & these are just some of the gorgeous images that she captured during the trip.
-Group One started with winter wonderland conditions as it had been snowing in the days leading up to the start of the tour.
+Group One started with winter wonderland conditions as it had been snowing in the days leading up to the start of the holiday.
 However, as the days went on, the temperature continued to drop & then the lake started to freeze over!

 Thankfully, our local Greek skipper persuaded the local fishermen to help him break up the ice & to take our guests out in their fishing boats.
 Some of our guests were lucky enough to have Pelicans land on the boat & were treated to some awesome close-up images.